Greece Pet Import Requirements

 The European Union classifies the movement of pets as non-commercial or commercial.
 These pet import requirements apply to both non-commercial and commercial transports.
 Review the conditions below to determine whether your pet’s transport will be classified as non-commercial or commercial as the requirements for each type of transport are different.

-• All pets must enter Greece with or within five days of their owner*.
+• All pets must enter Greece with their owner*.
 Proof of travel will be required AND

 • The transport applies to no more than five pets** unless proof of participation in a competition or show is available, and pets are over six months of age AND